vitaly-t/pg-promise/README.md

 db.any('SELECT ${one.two.three} FROM table', obj);
 ```

+And the last name in the resolution (like `three` above) can also be a function that returns the actual value,
+to be called with `this` + single parameter pointing at the containing object (`two` in the example), or it can be
+a [Custom Type Formatting] object, and so on, i.e. any type, and of any depth of nesting.

-Please note, however, that this supports does not extend to the [helpers] namespace.
+Please note, however, that nested parameters are not supported within the [helpers] namespace.

 ## Formatting Filters